unbit/davvy/README.md

 As an example a CardDAV client could get the home of a principal (see it as a username in Dav slang) addressbook, asking for the ``addressbook-home-set`` property (with a PROPFIND request).

-Davvy can be configured to returns such path via Django settings.py:
+Davvy can be configured to return such path via Django settings.py:

 ```py
 DAVVY_CURRENT_USER_PRINCIPAL_BASE = '/principals'